 It is also helpful to have flexibility with input and output selection, as changes in testing scenarios could create the need for modifications to the ranging or with the types of signals themselves.
 Flexibility also brings with it the possibility of standardization on a single solution for multiple conditioning and isolation applications seen within testing environments.

 The Knick P41000 can convert standard control signals from input to output, while keeping all channels electrically isolated from each other, up to 1650 V DC.
 T90 response time is rated at 110 μs, and the device contains a cutoff frequency specification of 5 kHz.
-Flexibility is achieved by way calibrated switching of up to 16 input/output ranges, which can be user defined.
+Flexibility is achieved by way of calibrated switching of up to 16 input/output ranges, which can be user defined.